MarcToussaint/botop/docs/howto.md

 * The `getTimeToEnd` method returns the remaining time of the motion buffer (spline), and negative if done

 * It is fully optional whether/when you want to keep your model configuration `C` in sync with the real robot during motion.
 For open loop execution that's not necessary.
 But just for display it is useful to keep `C` in sync and update its display.
-The `step(C)` method does that (bad naming, it should be called `syncModelAndUpdateDisplay).
+The `step(C)` method does that (bad naming, it should be called `syncModelAndUpdateDisplay`).
 For convenience, `step(C)` also returns false when the user enters ESC/ENTER/q in the display or the motion is done.

+* If optitrack is enabled, the `step(C)` also pulls from (syncs with) optitrack, creating new objects in `C` as needed.
+Since the `step` method is not strictly timed, a real application might instead want to have a strictly timed pull from optitrack (e.g., as in the 11-calibrate data collection method).

 ## Executing longer sequences